A Guide To Backpacking in Alaska

 The South Side

-Take the park bus.
+Once you’re at the park entrance you’ll want to stop by the backcountry permit office.
+From there you can take the NPS public bus.
 Get off anywhere along the way based on your route.

-Permits: Denali National Park Ranger Station in Healy or Talkeetna.
-Learn more here.
+Permits: Get your backpacking permits at the Denali National Park Ranger Station in Healy or Talkeetna.

 Popular Known Routes: Anderson Pass